-BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly email exchange.
+BestPrep connects high school classrooms with local companies to form an eMentors partnership with employees corresponding with students through a weekly message exchange.
 Each student is matched with a mentor from that company.

-Teachers allocate one class period every week for students to email their mentors.
-Each week’s email is based on guiding questions selected by the teacher (these are provided to teachers by BestPrep).
+Educators allocate one class period every week for students to message their mentors.
+Each week’s message is based on guiding questions selected by the educator (these are provided to educators by BestPrep).

-Teachers monitor their emails to integrate the eMentors experience into the curriculum through classroom activities and assignments.
+Educators monitor student messages and integrate the eMentors experience into the curriculum through classroom activities and assignments.